-Business majors can quantify a set of data, evaluate the financial impact of decisions, and use figures to back up their proposals.
+Business majors develop many valuable skills and areas of knowledge that enable them to make a significant contribution to the corporate and not-for-profit worlds.
+They can quantify a set of data, evaluate the financial impact of decisions, and use figures to back up their proposals.

 College students who major in business learn to write in a clear and concise manner while crafting case analyses and other business papers for their classes.
-Professors often require them to complete projects in groups so they learn the challenges and value of teamwork while refining their presentation and leadership skills.
+Professors often require them to complete projects in groups, so they learn the challenges and value of teamwork while refining their presentation and leadership skills.

 Top 10 Jobs for Business Majors

 Accountants help organizations to finance their operations, abide by government regulations, save money, and maximize their profits.
-They tap the financial knowledge and skills learned in college to make sound decisions about an organization's resources.
-Accountants represent and communicate business information that is used by colleagues to operate more effectively and by investors to make sound decisions about their investments.
+They tap into the financial knowledge and skills learned in college to make sound decisions about an organization's resources.
+Accountants represent and communicate business information that is used by colleagues to operate more effectively, and by investors to make sound decisions about their investments.

-Accountants conduct audits, provide consulting, and tax planning services.
+Accountants conduct audits and provide consulting and tax planning services.
 They often move on to leadership positions within the finance division of their organization or client organizations.

 2. Management Consultant

-Management Consultants carry out a process for clients, not unlike the case analysis method used in many of the classes for business majors.
+Management consultants or management analysts carry out a process for clients, not unlike the case analysis method used in many of the classes for business majors.
 They apply analytical and problem-solving skills to their projects and utilize the teamwork and presentation skills cultivated through their studies.

-Analysts enlist the spreadsheet, database and presentation tools so often applied to their class projects as business majors.
+Analysts enlist the spreadsheet, database, and presentation tools often applied to their class projects as business majors.

-3. Social Media Managers
+3. Social Media Manager

-Social media managers utilize the tech savvy and knowledge of marketing communications acquired by business majors to coordinate their employer's presence on sites like Facebook, LinkedIn, Pinterest, Twitter, Instagram, and Tumblr.
+Social media managers utilize their tech savvy and knowledge of marketing communications to coordinate their employer's presence on sites like Facebook, LinkedIn, Pinterest, Twitter, Instagram, and Tumblr.
 They enhance business activity, establish brand identity, and get the word out about their organization.

-Like business majors, they must be team players and have the finesse with people to coax cooperation when they don't possess formal authority over colleagues.
+Like business majors, social media managers must be team players and have the people skills to coax cooperation when they don't possess formal authority over colleagues.

 4. Financial Analyst

 Business majors learn to assess the strengths and weaknesses of businesses and analyze trends in various industries.
-Financial analysts capitalize on those skills to evaluate companies, industries and associated investments for clients or their parent company.
+Financial analysts capitalize on those skills to evaluate companies, industries, and associated investments for clients or their parent company.
 They interpret financial statements, calculate ratios and other metrics, and write reports with recommendations for investments and the allocation of corporate resources.

 Business majors with a strong quantitative orientation to their background can become key players in the insurance industry by working as an actuary.
-Actuaries calculate the probability of risky events occurring such as death, injury, accidents, fires, and illnesses when insurance companies would be liable to pay out claims.
+Actuaries calculate the probability of risky events occurring, such as death, injury, accidents, fires, and illnesses, when insurance companies would be liable to pay out claims.

-In addition, actuaries must have strong, writing, presentation, and persuasive skills to secure support from colleagues for their proposals.
+In addition, actuaries must have strong writing, presentation, and persuasive skills to secure support from colleagues for their proposals.

-6. College Admission Representative
+6. College Admissions Representative

 Business majors who are interested in working in a college environment should consider a position with the admissions office as an option.
-Admissions staff draws upon the strong communication, presentation, and persuasive skills of the business major to reach out to prospective students.
+Admissions staff draw upon the strong communication, presentation, and persuasive skills of the business major to reach out to prospective students.

 They develop marketing plans to strategically promote the college and encourage applications.
 Admissions staff, like business majors, must collaborate with other team members on projects and to deliver programs.